rochelleterman/PS239T/A_Syllabus.md

 - attending the lecture and section
 - asking and answering questions in class
 - contributing to class discussion through the bCourse site, and/or
 - collaborating with the campus computing community, either by attending a D-Lab or BIDS workshop, submitting a pull request to a campus github repository (including the class repository), answering a question on StackExchange, or other involvement in the social computing / digital humanities community.

+Because we will be using laptops every class, the temptation to attend to other things during slow moments will be high.
+While you may choose to do so, I do request that you think of your laptop screen as in the public domain for the duration of classtime: please do not load anything that will distract your classmates or is otherwise inappropriate to a classroom setting.

 ####Final Project

 The final project consists of using the tools we learned in class on your own data of interest.
-Students are required to write a short proposal by November 10 (no more than 2 paragraphs) in order to get approval / feedback from the instructors.
+First- and second-year students in the political science department are encouraged to use this as an opportunity to gather data to be used for other courses or the second-year thesis.
+Students are required to write a short proposal by November 12 (no more than 2 paragraphs) in order to get approval and feedback from the instructors.

-On Dec 11 we will have a **lightning talk session** where students can present their projects in a maximum 5 minute talk.
+On December 7 we will have a **lightning talk session** where students can present their projects in a maximum 5 minute talk.
+While there is no expectation of a formal paper, you should select a project that is completable by the end of the term.
+In other words, submitting a research design for your future dissertation that will use skills from the class but collects no data is not acceptable, but completing a viably small portion of a study or thesis is.

 ##4.
 Class Activities and Materials

 ####Activities and Guest Speakers

-Classes will follow a “workshop” style, combing lecture and lab formats.
+Classes will follow a “workshop” style, combining lecture and lab formats.
 We envision the class to be as interactive / hands on as possible, with students programming every session.
-During the “skills” part of the class, we will be learning how to program in Unix, Python, and R by following a set of course notes with demonstrations.
+During the “skills” parts of the class, we will be learning how to program in Unix, Python, and R by following a set of course notes with demonstrations.

-During the “applications” section, we will be following a similar structure with the possibility of guest speakers leading the class on specific tools.
-These guest speakers will be members of the campus computer who are experts in the respective tool that they teaching.
+During the “applications” sections, we will be following a similar structure with the possibility of guest speakers leading the class on specific tools.
+These guest speakers will be members of campus who are experts in the respective tool that they teaching.

 ####Section

-The Friday "lab" section will be an informal session dedicated to helping students with materials from lecture and homework.
+The Wednesday "lab" section will generally be a less formal session dedicated to helping students with materials from lecture and homework, though some weeks (as with Labor Day) it will substitute for lecture.
 It will be mostly student led, so come with questions.
 If there are no questions, the lab turns into a "hackathon" where groups can work on the assignments together.
 It is not required but *strongly* encouraged, especially if you are having difficulty with the assignments.
+Attending office hours is not a substitute for attending section.

 ####Computer Requirements